-With an acceptance rate of 34.24% this year, Foster was much more selective in its admissions.
-Last year, the Seattle-based B-school accepted 52% of applicants who applied.
-Additionally, this year’s average SAT score was 1412, as compared to last year’s average score of 1394.
+With an acceptance rate of 39.08% this year, Foster was slightly less selective in admissions compared to last year’s 34.24%.
+All-in-all, the Seattle-based B-school is more selective than it was in 2019, when they accepted 52% of applicants.
+This year’s average SAT score was 1319, down from last year’s average of 1412.

 In terms of employment outcomes, the Foster School performs very well.
-About 95% of the Class of 2020 had a business-focused internship before graduation with 94.71% securing a full-time position within three months of graduation — numbers that are on par with the Class of 2019.
-Despite a COVID-19 economic downturn, Foster students still graduate with high employability, which probably has to do with the brand as well as its location in tech-rich Seattle.
+About 96% of the Class of 2021 had a business-focused internship before graduation, up 1% from last year’s 95% for the Class of 2020, and 96.39% of the Class of 2021 secured a full-time position within three months of graduation — up from last year’s 94.71%.
+Despite COVID-19, Foster students were able to and still continue to graduate with high employability, which probably has to do with the brand as well as its location in tech-rich Seattle.

 A “TWO-YEAR” BUSINESS EDUCATION

 Foster is technically a two-year undergraduate business program, with standard admission to the B-school taking place at the end of sophomore year once a student has been admitted to UW.
 Although students have the option to apply as a direct admit as a freshman applicant, which continues to be an increasingly popular path to the school.